Lithium motorcycle batteries are becoming increasingly popular thanks to their small size, lighter weight and non-toxic construction.

 If it is a lead-acid battery, then yes.
 As soon as a battery has been commissioned (i.e the acid is in place) it will be discharging.
 It will, however, discharge less quickly than if connected to a bike, as even with the ignition off, there may be a tiny draw of current from the battery (powering things like the immobiliser).

 A motorcycle battery is a ‘live’ product, that is to say, once it has been commissioned, it is giving off energy, discharging.
 So if you don’t keep your battery charged it will eventually get to a stage where it doesn’t have the power to crank the bike.

 A lithium-based battery will also go flat if disconnected but it will take a lot longer to lose its power and won’t sulphate, meaning you can charge it up again years later.

 Firstly, your regulator/rectifier could be dead.
 If you get the bike running, rev the engine.
 If the lights brighten, your reg/rec is probably OK.
 If they dim, the reg/rec might be on its way out or dead.

 Secondly, your battery terminals might not be on properly.
 It used to be that you could fit your battery, your lunch and a couple of copies of Razzle under your seat but these days, space is as a premium and batteries are even more fiddly to remove and replace.
-When we drop a battery bolt or one of those fiddly square nuts, we use this magnetic pick-up tool to save the day.
-Honestly, it’s a life saver.
-As fiddly as it is to fix your battery terminals in place, don’t cut corners; if a terminal pops off, it could leave you stranded.
+When I drop a battery bolt or one of those fiddly square nuts, I use this magnetic pick-up tool to save the day.
+Honestly, it’s a lifesaver.
+As fiddly as it is to fix your battery screws in place, don’t cut corners; if a terminal pops off, it could leave you stranded.

 Less common these days but an aftermarket alarm or immobiliser is a prime suspect in the mystery of the flat battery.
 If you have one fitted, make sure the wires aren’t loose or shorting out anywhere.